michael-s-yao/consulting/index.md

   - medical school essay revisions for both the AMCAS and AACOMAS applications.
   - preparing for behavioral interviews.

-If you are interested in learning more about how we can help you, please reach out to us at [hello]
+If you are interested in learning more about how we can help you, please reach out to us at [info@princetonacademy.org](mailto:michaelyao2017@gmail.com).